 View the full course description.

 Dates & Times

-- During the 2-week course, class will meet via Zoom for 3 hours on Monday, Wednesday, and Friday, with outside accompanying coursework.
+During the 2-week course, class will meet via Zoom for 3 hours on Monday and Wednesday, with outside accompanying coursework.
 CRNs for registration will be added here when available.

 Don’t have summer financial aid?
-We have options for students who need to rely on Spring Term aid through our Flexible Enrollment Options.
+We have options for students who need to rely on spring term aid.
+See our Flexible Enrollment Options.

 Get course updates by completing the Interest Form and joining our low-traffic listserv.

 Contact us with questions.
 Graduate assistants Matty and Michelle are happy to help you find the best option for you.